george-hawkins/pololu-romi-jetbot/jetson-nano-notes.md

 But maybe `After` just needs to be set such that the display is actually available by the point this service is run.

-In the end I just ssh-ed in to the device:
+In the end I just ssh-ed in to the device and started the `vino-server` whenever I needed it:

     $ ssh my-username@JetsonNano.local
     $ export DISPLAY=:0